docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw24.md

 ## Motivation and goals

-We are glad to announce the 5<sup>th</sup> edition of the Computer Science Workshop at the Department of Informatics, Bioengineering, Robotics and System Engineering (DIBRIS) at Università di Genova.
+The DoCS group is pleased to announce that the 5<sup>th</sup> edition of the Computer Science Workshop will be held on <b>September 9 and 10, 2024<b> at the Department of Informatics, Bioengineering, Robotics and System Engineering (DIBRIS) at the University of Genoa.

-### What about research in Computer Science?
+Computer Science is a vast field of ever-increasing complexity, with new and exciting research challenges emerging at all times.

-Computer Science is constantly increasing in complexity with many and many new fields of research emerging.
+Here at the University of Genoa we are involved in active areas of research such as Virtual and Augmented Reality, Multi-Agent systems, Data Management, Geometric Modeling, Security, Machine Learning, Programming Languages, Logic, Computer Vision, Software Engineering, Artificial Intelligence and more.

-Here, at the University of Genoa, we are involved in some of these fields as Virtual and Augmented Reality, Multi-Agent systems, Data Science, Data Management, Computer Graphics, Security, Machine Learning, Programming Languages, Logic, Computer Vision, Software Engineering and many others.
+Every year, the Workshop provides its attendees with a broad perspective on the state of research in Computer Science, both at our department and abroad.
+It is an opportunity for students to connect with the research world, and for researchers to discover unexpected connections.

-The main goal of the workshop is discussing the many aspects of the Computer Science research fields, to present a broad perspective of this subject and look for possible (unexpected) interconnections.
+### Keynotes

-We are glad to host six speakers
+This year's edition will feature six keynotes by distinguished researchers from Italian and foreign Universities:

  - [Piotr Falizewski](https://home.agh.edu.pl/~faliszew/), AGH University of Science and Technology, Krakow
  - [Giovanni Maria Farinella](https://web.dmi.unict.it/docenti/giovanni.maria.farinella), University of Catania